appsec.fyi

 Sync & Summarize

-Twice a day, a cron job syncs new bookmarks into a local SQLite database.
-Each new resource gets a concise AI-generated summary — no more than 100 words, focused on what the resource covers and why it's useful.
+Twice a day, a cron job pulls new bookmarks into a local SQLite database.
+Each new resource gets a concise summary generated by a language model — no more than 100 words, focused on what the resource covers and why it's useful.
+A separate classifier tags each item with a difficulty level (beginner / intermediate / advanced / news) and the primary AppSec tool it relates to, when applicable.
+An automated relevance filter hides off-topic entries before they ever reach the site.
 Duplicates are caught by URL deduplication.

 3